scotws/TaliForth2/docs/stack.md

 # Stack Structure of Tali Forth 2 for the 65c02
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 19.
 Jan 2014
 This version:  27.
-Feb 2017
+Nov 2017

+Tali Forth 2 uses the lowest part of the top half of Zero Page for the Data Stack (DS).
+This leaves the lower half of the Zero Page for any kernel stuff the user might require.
+The DS therefore grows towards the initial user variables, see definitions.asm for details.

+> Because of the danger of underflow, it is recommended that the user kernel's
+> variables are keep closer to $0100 than to $007f.

-Tali Forth uses the lowest part of Zero Page for the Data Stack (DS) and the X register as the Data Stack Pointer (DSP).
-This points to the current top element of the stack ("Top of the Stack", TOS).
+The X register is used as the Data Stack Pointer (DSP).
+It points to the least significant byte of the current top element of the stack ("Top of the Stack", TOS).

-> In the first versions of Tali, the DSP pointed to the next free element of the
+> In the first versions of Tali, the DSP pointed to the next _free_ element of
-> stack.
+> the stack.
 The new system makes detecting underflow easier and parallels the
 > structure of Liara Forth.

-Initially, the DSP points to $F8, not $FF as might be expected.
+Initially, the DSP points to $78, not $7F as might be expected.
 This provides a few bytes as a "floodplain" in case of underflow.
-The initial value of the DSP is `dsp0` in the code.
+The initial value of the DSP is defined `dsp0` in the code in definitions.asm.

 **Single cell values:** Since the cell size is 16 bits, each stack entry consists of two bytes.
 They are stored little endian (least significant byte